VishalDeoPrasad/Artificial-Neural-Networks/README.md

         * softmax takes any value of n, not that only it return the probabilty of each output(between 0 to 1) and total add up to 1.
         ![Alt text](image-1.png)
     * use one-hot-encoding not label-encoding for multiclass classification.

+# Activation Functions for Different Types of Problems
+## Activation Function
+An activation function is a mathematical operation applied to each neuron's output in a neural network, introducing non-linearity to the model.
+It allows the network to learn complex patterns and relationships in the data by transforming the input signals into an output signal.
+Activation functions help in capturing and representing the hierarchical structures in the data, making neural networks capable of approximating complex functions and solving a wide range of problems.

+## Regression Problems
+- **Linear Activation Function**: Suitable for unbounded output.
+- **ReLU (Rectified Linear Unit)**: Commonly used, but may not be suitable for negative predictions.
+- **Leaky ReLU**: Variant of ReLU that allows a small gradient for negative inputs.
+- **ELU (Exponential Linear Unit)**: Smooth alternative to ReLU, allowing negative values.
+- **Tanh (Hyperbolic Tangent)**: Squashes output to [-1, 1], suitable for bounded outputs.
+- **Softplus**: Smooth approximation of ReLU, allowing negative values.
+- **Sigmoid**: Sometimes used when output needs to be bounded between 0 and 1.

+## Binary Classification Problems
+- **Sigmoid Activation Function**: Outputs a probability for the positive class.
+- **Binary Step (Threshold) Activation Function**: Less common, outputs 1 or 0 based on a threshold.
+- **Softmax**: Rarely used, but can be employed for binary classification with two output units.

+## Multiclass Classification Problems
+- **Softmax Activation Function**: Normalizes output into a probability distribution over multiple classes.
+- **Sigmoid Activation Function per Class**: One-vs-all strategy, multiple sigmoid functions for each class.
+- **Sparse Categorical Cross-Entropy Loss**: No activation function on output layer, combined with cross-entropy loss.
+- **Softmax with Negative Log-Likelihood Loss**: Often used in frameworks like PyTorch, softmax followed by negative log-likelihood loss.

 ### why can't we use metrices for updating the loss?
  - Metrices are use for majoring the performance, we can not find the loss.